-Teachers are observed by administrators during the formal observation process.
+Teachers are observed by administrators during the formal observation process as described in the negotiated evaluation process.
 Additional informal observations are conducted by administrators throughout the year.
-Department Chairs are encouraged to observe colleagues and provide feedback.
+Department Chairs are encouraged to observe colleagues and provide feedback with a department chair period provided for this purpose to English, History, Math, and Science Department Chairs.
+During the 2023-2024 school year, this period will only be provided to the history department chair.
 SLT Funds can be used for sub days to allow for peer observation and collaboration.

 Observations show that teachers value instructional time, teaching bell to bell, using effective instructional strategies.
 Students display on-task behaviors and are compliant in meeting the teachers behavioral expectations and expectations for the task.
 There is clear evidence of positive relationships formed and maintained between teacher and staff.
 However, there is a greater proportion of teacher talk than student talk during observations.